kjoelovelife/ROSKY/catkin_ws/src/deep_learning/readme.md

 It contains three package:

 * img_recognition
--- can use [ROS service](http://wiki.ros.org/Services) to collect image, then train model and inference model.
+-- can use [ROS service](http://wiki.ros.org/Services) to collect image, then train inference model.
 If you can, design the ROSKY motion after inference model.
 * road_following
--- can use [ROS dynamic_reconfigure](http://wiki.ros.org/dynamic_reconfigure/Tutorials/HowToWriteYourFirstCfgFile) to adjist parameter for collecting image, then train model and inference model to recognitize line with color you want to follow.
+-- can use [ROS dynamic_reconfigure](http://wiki.ros.org/dynamic_reconfigure/Tutorials/HowToWriteYourFirstCfgFile) to adjust parameter for collecting image, then train and inference model to recognitize line with color you want to follow.
 * self_driving
--- combin package img_recognition and road_following, let ROSKY can run on the road with line and see
+-- combin package img_recognition and road_following, let ROSKY can run on the road with line and see what is

 # Getting started
 ----
-Before using package self-driving, we need finished package img_recognition and road_following.
-In package img_recognition and road_following, we have three steps to do:
+Before using package self-driving, we need finish package img\_recognition and road\_following.
+In package img\_recognition and road\_following, we have three steps to do:
 1. Data collection
 2. training
 3. inference model and development